alexholcombe/MOTcircular/experiment_notes/experiments_on_rps_limit.md

 - Could do it with 1 target, but then have the eye movements problem and worse blurring problem at 120 Hz.
 Somewhat mitigated by having both orbits present but only one with a target.
 - Have to just use single ring?
 Although there will always be a confound between crossing hemifields and not.
 Speed limit could conceivably even have been one of crossing hemifields.
 Yes, so I'm testing that hypothesis.

+3 conditions
+- One trajectory, centered.  r=6
+- One trajectory, a bit off center. e=5
+- One trajectory, way off center. e=10 or 11

 ## Experiment: Circular speed is the limiting factor

 - Adding modulations to the trajectory has little effect, in other words rotational speed is the determinant.
-- Try square trajectory.
-- This finally helps answer those interested in linear speed limit
+- First, blast the annoying speed limit people with a square trajectory.
+This finally helps answer those interested in linear speed limit
 - Compare square trajectory to circular and to a big modulation.
 - First pilot myself on one of the modulations.

 Results
 - Critical issue is speed limit of smaller-radius one when not concentric.
 Smaller one is always ringToQuery=0.
 Speed limit for me is lower by about 0.4rps.